 In addition to Liability, you’ll likely want Comprehensive & Collision coverage, Roadside Assistance, and Total Loss Replacement at a minimum.
 You can read about the RV insurance coverage options I went with for my van here.

 Decide About Personal Effects Coverage

 Another thing to think about is whether you want Personal Effects coverage on your RV insurance policy.
 If this isn’t an option offered by your RV insurance provider, I suggest looking into personal property insurance policies.

-Getting personal effects coverage is usually an easy process that requires submitting photos or receipts of your valuables to your insurance company before you take off, and an annual policy is usually pretty affordable.
+Getting personal effects coverage is usually an easy process that requires submitting photos or receipts of your valuables to your insurance company before you take off.
+An annual policy is usually pretty affordable.
 Different coverage levels are generally available so tally up the cost of the valuables you travel with to decide how much coverage you might need.

 Consider Whether You’ll Be Doing International Travel

-I do know that if you have Comprehensive & Collision coverage with Progressive, physical damage protection while traveling in Mexico is included as well, as long as you purchase a Mexico liability policy for your trip.
+I do know that if you have Comprehensive & Collision coverage with Progressive, physical damage protection while traveling in Mexico is included as long as you purchase a Mexico liability policy from a Mexican car insurance company for your trip.
 This could come in handy if you plan on traveling in Baja California or any other part of Mexico with your campervan.

 I encourage you to shop around and get quotes from different companies to see what they can do for you.
 Ideally, you want a comprehensive plan that will insure the people, belongings, build, and vehicle for a fair price.

 Are you shopping for RV insurance for your campervan?
 Have you had trouble obtaining it?
-Share your questions, tips, and experiences down in the comments, and make sure to sign up for van life updates here.
+Share your questions, tips, and experiences down in the comments, and make sure to sign up for our van life newsletter here.